 |Health interventions: health promotion||Policies on healthy nutrition|

-The Heidi data tool provides data on European health indicators.
-Data can be presented with different layouts: line chart, bar chart, map or table.
+The ECHI data tool provides data on European health indicators.
+Data can be presented in different layouts: line chart, bar chart, map or table.
 It can be converted into an image or downloaded as a data file.
+The tool allows a multi-selection of indicators.